JeremiManaluYT/unshell/README.md

 ![unshell_hero](./unshell-banner.png)
 # Unshell
-> The Script Kiddies Nightmare ðŸ‘»
+> The Script Kiddies Nightmare 👻

 Effortlessly deobfuscate shell scripts back into source code even with heavenly and multi layered obfuscation.
 Unshell will search/detect for patterns on shell script, determine and deobfuscate effectively.